redhat-developer-adoption-emea/cloud-native-guides/inventory-api.md

 ![apicur.io New API]({% image_path dotnet-apicurio-new-api.png %}){:width="740px"}

-At this point we have an empty API, so let's start actually editing the API by clicking on `Edit API`.
+At this point we have an empty API, so let's start editing the API by clicking on `Edit API`.

 ![apicur.io Edit API]({% image_path dotnet-apicurio-edit-api.png %}){:width="740px"}

-Click on `Add a data Type` or the plus sign next to `Data Types`.
+The first thing we're going to do is to create the InventoryItem type, so click on `Add a data Type` or the plus sign next to `Data Types`.

 ![apicur.io Edit API]({% image_path dotnet-apicurio-new-datatype.png %}){:width="740px"}

 In order to create our data type we have to provide a Name a Description and a sample JSON object (although optional we're are going to use this feature to make the editing somewhat easier).
-After entering the follwing data please click on `Save`.
+After entering the following data please click on `Save`.

 >
 * **Name:** `InventoryItem`